yuanshunning/pickit-docs/docs/faq/robot-programming/how-can-i-get-a-better-bin-picking-experience.rst

 ==============================================

-This article covers a number of tips and tricks for improving the **bin picking** experience with Pick-it.
-Some of the tips are specific to Pick-it, while others relate to your hardware setup.
+This article covers a number of tips and tricks for improving the **bin picking** experience with Pickit.
+Some of the tips are specific to Pickit, while others relate to your hardware setup.

 -  Use the ROI box to \ `represent the bin <http://support.pickit3d.com/article/42-define-the-boundaries-of-your-application-with-the-roi-box#representation>`__.